denisa-ms/adx-analytics-fabric/docs/workshop.md

 The e-commerce store data entities are:
 * Products: the product catalog.
 * Orders: the customers orders.
+* Events: a click or impression event.
-* Impressions: event logged when a product is in the search results.
+- An impression event is logged when a product is in the search results.
 ![Impressions](assets/store1.png)
-* Clicks: event logged when the product is clicked and the customer has viewed the details.
+- A click event is logged when the product is clicked and the customer has viewed the details.
 ![Clicks](assets/store2.png)

 Photo by <a href="https://unsplash.com/@himiwaybikes?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Himiway Bikes</a> on <a href="https://unsplash.com/photos/black-and-gray-motorcycle-parked-beside-brown-wall-Gj5PXw1kM6U?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>